Koen-vdl/Conda-and-Bioconda-tutorial/1st_Tutorial.md

 ```
 ls
 ```
 You can check if you job has been completely finished by running a command below.
 Now it should show on your terminal that no such job submitted, shovill is already finished.
+Or you can run shovill again and open a new terminal window and type a command below to see what is happening.

 ```
 htop -u $USER